whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 -----------------------------------------------------------------------------------------------------------------------------

-So GuessIam a lucky guy to be back again in this story line.Isurvived my scare with cancer whenIwas 39 .
-It was a miracle that brought me back to life , a miracle that made me a believer again of a force whomIbelieve has a greater plan for all of us.They say that my wife's work was instrumental in HMS finally coming up with the cure that saved millions of people's life.Iwonder  sometimes  whether all the bad things that happened in our family was for leading upto this one invention .
-ThenIrealize that maybeIam getting a bit ahead of myself by thinking such things.
+So Guess Iam a lucky guy to be back again in this story line.
+I survived my scare with cancer when I was 39 .
+It was a miracle that brought me back to life , a miracle that made me a believer again of a force whom I believe has a greater plan for all of us.They say that my wife's work was instrumental in HMS finally coming up with the cure that saved millions of people's life.I wonder  sometimes  whether all the bad things that happened in our family was for leading upto this one invention .
+Then I realize that maybe Iam getting a bit ahead of myself by thinking such things.
 Who really knows anything for certainity ?

 There is one other thing which happened somewhat later (circa 2045) , a small event which many might think is trivial yet very relevant to the storyline of my family.
-It was a letter which my father had written to my mother dated 8th March 1986.Ifound it in a dusty little envelope while sorting things out in the basement.Idon't know if my mother had seen this before .Ihope she had seen this , since there is no wayIcould show this to her now.
+It was a letter which my father had written to my mother dated 8th March 1986.I found it in a dusty little envelope while sorting things out in the basement.I don't know if my mother had seen this before .Ihope she had seen this , since there is no way I could show this to her now.

 "To You Neha,

-WhenIcame downstairs you were fast asleep.Iknow that you are angry at me for whatIsaid tonight.Iam really sorry ifIhurt you somehow.Iknow thatIhave been acting somewhat weirdly for about a month now.Ipromise you that things won't be the same going forward.
+When I came downstairs you were fast asleep.
+I know that you are angry at me for what I said tonight.Iam really sorry if I hurt you somehow.
+I know that I have been acting somewhat weirdly for about a month now.
+I promise you that things won't be the same going forward.

 Do you know the old myth about comets ?
 They say that whatever wish we make it an honest heart while seeing a comet comes true.
-WhenIsaw that Halley's comet today ,Iwas thinking all about us.Iwished with all my heart that we are together forever and no force ever seperates us.
+When I saw that Halley's comet today ,I was thinking all about us.I wished with all my heart that we are together forever and no force ever seperates us.
 That was my wish dear .

-AndIhope that this wish will come true.
+And I hope that this wish will come true.

 Ever Yours,